virevolai/safeCOVID/docs/README.md

 A. [No](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3506030/).
 Credit [@CT_Bergstrom](https://twitter.com/CT_Bergstrom)

 Q. Do we still need to bluetooth scan in the background?

 A. No. Because when people share their levels, we can scan then.
 However, given the Google/Apple proposal, this is a moot point.

+Q. Why masks and not lockdowns?
+A. Lockdowns are a rough tool to get the R0 under and give hospitals time to adjust.
+But masks and social distancing keep R0 under control for a longer term.
+Besides, with better hygine we might also decrease risk of some other diseases.

 Q. Are you sure you got everything right?